krzysztofzablocki/Sourcery/guides/Writing templates.md

 - Multiple annotations values with the same key are merged into array
 - You can interleave annotations with documentation
 - Sourcery scans all `sourcery:` annotations in the given comment block above the source until first non-comment/doc line
 - Using `/*` and `*/` for annotation comment you can put it on the same line with your code.
-This is usefull for annotating methods parameters and enum case associated values.
+This is useful for annotating methods parameters and enum case associated values.
 All such annotations should be placed in one comment block.
-Do not mix inline and regular annotations for the same declaration (usin inline and block annotations is fine)!
+Do not mix inline and regular annotations for the same declaration (using inline and block annotations is fine)!

 #### Format: